Riverside Drug Crime Attorney

 - Drug convictions can harm your legal position in a custody case.

-- A conviction could also get you deported from the U.S.
+- A conviction could also result in deportation from the U.S.

 A Riverside drug offenses attorney would examine the evidence against you and the prosecutor’s case and advise you of the best legal path forward.
 If you and your lawyer decide not to fight the charges, your attorney may be able to negotiate with the prosecutor to get you into a drug diversion program.